Rishaan2202/The_Soldering_Test/README.md

 # The_Soldering_Test
-<h3> So this is a very basic pcb, which has many kinda footprints in which we need to solder components, it has many basic and common footprints of SMT and THT devices, so that we could increase our soldering skills!!! </h3>
+<h3> So this is a basic pcb, which has many kinda footprints in which we need to solder components, it has many basic and common footprints of SMT and THT devices, so that we could increase our soldering skills!!! </h3>
 <br>
 <br>